YetAnotherNerd/whatlastgenre/README.md

 ##### Tag scoring for various artist albums without any specific album artist
-If there is no specific album artist for a various artist album every track artist gets used for searching.
+If there is no specific album artist for a various artist album every track artist can get used for searching.
 Tags for artists that appear multiple times in that album get counted multiple times.
-See `various` score option below.
+See `vaqueries` and `various` options below.

 ##### Multiple value metadata and old ID3 versions
 Mutagen's ID3 API is primary targeted at id3v2.4, so by default any id3 tags